bertonfederico/mri_compressive_sensing/_0_sparse_representation/README.md

 The Discrete Wavelet Transform (DWT) is a powerful technique for analyzing signals and images, dividing a signal into components at different resolutions.
 It allows signals to be represented in a sparse manner, concentrating most of the information in low frequencies, and reducing the importance of high frequencies.

 In a one-dimensional context, DWT is used to separate an $x[n]$ signal into two main components:
-- (low-frequency) approximation, via a low-pass filtering
+- approximation(low-frequency), via a low-pass filtering
 $$A[n]=∑_k​x[k]h[2n−k]$$
-- details (high frequency), via a high-pass filter
+- details (high frequency), via a high-pass filtering
 $$D[n]=∑_k​x[k]g[2n−k]$$

 The 2D DWT extends the 1D DWT to two-dimensional images (data matrices).
 In this 2D version, you apply DWT separately to the rows and columns of the image: